benz9527/skiplist-survey/README.md

 skiplist-survey > output.csv
 ```

-Chen3feng tested on a MacBook Pro with Apple M1 Pro chip, 32GB Memory.
+Chen3feng tested on a MacBook Pro with Apple M1 Pro chip, 32 GB Memory.

-The following tables are the result (the less the better, unit: us/op), I have no time to make a graph.
+The following tables are the result (the less the better, unit: us/op), I have no time to make them graphs.

 #### Inserts